Context-Dependent Learning: A Teacher's Guide

 The classic demonstration comes from Godden and Baddeley's 1975 experiment with scuba divers.
 Divers learned word lists either underwater or on dry land, then were tested in either the same or different environment.
 Those tested in the same environment they learned in remembered about 50% more than those tested in a different environment.

 Research Update: A 2021 replication study by Murre and colleagues, published in Royal Society Open Science, failed to reproduce the original Godden and Baddeley (1975) scuba diver findings under similar conditions.
 This suggests that while context-dependent memory effects are real, they may be smaller and more variable than the classic study indicated.
-The Smith and Vela (2001) meta-analysis provides more robust support for the general phenomenon.
+The Smith and Vela (2001) meta-analysis provides more strong support for the general phenomenon.
 Mental reinstatement strategies remain valuable for students who cannot physically return to learning contexts.

 Context dependence reflects a fundamental feature of how memory works.
 Memories aren't stored as isolated files but as patterns of neural activation that include contextual elements.
 When you encounter the same context again, those contextual cues help reactivate the complete memory pattern.